 "We're not just shitting these out for our health," Tom said, closing the tab.
 He'd been passed a link to some bullshit blogger slamming his latest work.
-"We spend too much time on these things to tolerate half-engaged criticism by posers who probably don't even read the books."
+"We spend too much time on these things to tolerate this kind of half-engaged criticism by posers who probably don't even read the books."